 List of Benefits Y/N % of female employees who availed for the year % of male employees who availed for the year

-SSS Υ 26% 32%
+SSS Y 26% 32%

-PhilHealth Υ 19% 19%
+PhilHealth Y 19% 19%

-Pag-ibig Υ 20% 26%
+Pag-ibig Y 20% 26%

-Parental leaves Υ 4% 2%
+Parental leaves Y 4% 2%

-Vacation leaves Υ 43% 66%
+Vacation leaves Y 43% 66%

-Sick leaves Υ 40% 47%
+Sick leaves Y 40% 47%

-Medical benefits (aside from PhilHealth)) Υ 29% 38%
+Medical benefits (aside from

+PhilHealth)) Y 29% 38%

-Housing assistance (aside from Pagibig) N 0% 0%
+Housing assistance (aside from Pag-

+ibig) Ν 0% 0%

-Retirement fund (aside from SSS) Υ 0% 0.25%
+Retirement fund (aside from SSS) Y 0% 0.25%

-Further education support N 0% 0%
+Further education support Ν 0% 0%

 Company stock options N 0% 0%

-Telecommuting Υ 11% 18%
+Telecommuting Y 11% 18%

-Flexible-working Hours Υ 2% 6%
+Flexible-working Hours Y 2% 6%

-(Others) N 0% 0%
+(Others) Ν 0% 0%

 What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach The company ensures that all benefits are available to its employees and all government Strict monitoring of the availment and administration of benefits.
+What the organization's involvement in the impact?
+Management Approach • The company ensures that all benefits are available to its employees and all government • Strict monitoring of the availment and administration of benefits.

-4 Employees are individuals who are in an employment relationship with the organization, according to national law or its application (GRI Standards 2016 Glossary)

-5 Attrition are = (no. of new hires - no. of turnover)/(average of total no. of employees of previous year and total no. of employees of current year)
+&lt;sup>4 Employees are individuals who are in an employment relationship with the organization, according to national law or its application (GRI $\frac{\text{Standards 2016 Glossary}}{\text{5} \text{Attrition are} = (no. of new hires - no. of turnover)/(average of total no. of employees of previous year and total no. of employees of current$ year)

-- mandated contributions are being processed on time as mandated by the Philippine law. - Employee benefits motivate workers thus increasing productivity and loyalty towards the Company. - It can help the company to differentiate business from its competitors. - Strict monitoring in the monthly payment of the government-mandated contributions. - The organization is actively involved in providing a range of benefits to its employees, aiming to create a positive work environment, enhance job satisfaction, and contribute to the overall success of the business. - Management addresses the concerns via the climate survey conducted yearly.
+mandated contributions are being processed on time as mandated by the Philippine law.
+Employee benefits motivate workers thus increasing productivity and loyalty towards the Company.
+It can help the company to differentiate business from its competitors.
+Strict monitoring in the monthly payment of the government-mandated contributions.
+The organization is actively involved in providing a range of benefits to its employees, aiming to create a positive work environment, enhance job satisfaction, and contribute to the overall success of the business.
+Management addresses the concerns via the climate survey conducted yearly.
 Town hall meeting conducted every quarter to update employees of the company's performance.

-- Employees have a tendency to be complaisant since the benefits are readily available to them. - Tendency to exhaust all loan benefits resulting to low monthly income. - Turnover rate may increase if the employees are not satisfied with the benefits available to them. - Some employees are not well informed of the available benefits.

-- Strict monitoring of the availment of benefits. - Information dissemination on the available benefits to all employees. - Management to continue implementing strategies to enhance existing benefits that may contribute to an increase in employee satisfaction and retention.

-- To further improve employee benefit on top of what is already provided. - Unilateral application of all employee benefits across all subsidiaries.

-- To study and re-evaluate existing policy on employee benefits and look for areas to improve. - Management to continue giving importance to employee feedback for the improvement of the existing benefit and to ensure that the company is updated on the latest employee benefit trends that may help increase engagement and retention of its employees.
+What are the Risk/s Identified?
+Management Approach Employees have a tendency to be complaisant since the benefits are readily available to them.
+Tendency to exhaust all loan benefits resulting to low monthly income.
+Turnover rate may increase if the employees are not satisfied with the benefits available to them.
+Some employees are not well informed of the available benefits.
+Strict monitoring of the availment of benefits.
+Information dissemination on the available benefits to all employees.
+Management to continue implementing strategies to enhance existing benefits that may contribute to an increase in employee satisfaction and retention.
+What are the Opportunity/ies Identified?
+Management Approach To further improve employee benefit on top of what is already provided.
+Unilateral application of all employee benefits across all subsidiaries.
+To study and re-evaluate existing policy on employee benefits and look for areas to improve.
+Management to continue giving importance to employee feedback for the improvement of the existing benefit and to ensure that the company is updated on the latest employee benefit trends that may help increase engagement and retention of its employees.